cakephp/docs/en/orm/query-builder.rst

 no SQL is ever sent to the database.
 Once executed, modifying and re-evaluating a query will result in additional SQL being run.

+If you want to take a look at what SQL cake is generating, you can turn database :ref:`query logging <database-query-logging>` on.

 Creating a Query Object
 =======================